 Acuity Scheduling Review

-If Acuity Innovation, LLC founder Gavin Zuchlinski has never been nominated for a Son-of-the-Year Award, we may live in a world without justice.
+If Acuity Innovation founder Gavin Zuchlinski has never been nominated for a Son-of-the-Year Award, we may live in a world without justice.

 Zuchlinski, a seemingly media-shy entrepreneur and software developer, developed Acuity Scheduling to help his mother, Kim, resolve scheduling crises at her massage therapy business.
 Zuchlinski began working in web development and consulting in 2003, the same year he started earning a mathematics B.S. degree from Penn State.
 He developed Acuity Scheduling in 2006.
 The SaaS fulfilled a growing niche, and the company began to expand, mostly through referrals and word of mouth.